sagemathinc/cowasm/README.md

 ### Does this compete with SageMath?

 Unlike [Julia](https://julialang.org/) or [Oscar](https://oscar.computeralgebra.de/), this project does not attempt to directly compete with SageMath.
-Indeed, one of the goals is to provide a distribution of SageMath that is easier to use, and another goal is to make the components of Sage and ultimately much of the core Sage library efficiently usable in more situations (e.g., node.js, web browsers, [every language wasmer supports](https://github.com/wasmerio/wasmer#-language-integrations), etc.).
+Indeed, one of the goals is to provide a distribution of SageMath that is easier to use, and another goal is to make the components of Sage and ultimately much of the core Sage library efficiently usable in more situations (e.g., node.js, web browsers, etc.).
 This project is thus about enriching the mathematical software ecosystem and expanding it beyond Python.

 ## Build JSage from source